Joe Pytka

-Joe Pytka (born November 4, 1938) is an American film, television, commercial and music video director born in Pittsburgh, Pennsylvania.
+Joe Pytka (born 1938) is an American film, television, commercial and music video director born in Pittsburgh, Pennsylvania.
 He holds the record for the most nominations for the Directors Guild of America Award for Outstanding Directing – Commercials.
+He directed Space Jam (1996).

 Early life

 Pytka studied fine arts at the Carnegie Museum of Art, Carnegie Tech (now Carnegie Mellon), and chemical engineering at the University of Pittsburgh.
 He began his film career at WRS Motion Pictures while still in college.
 He moved to New York as a post-production supervisor at MGM Telestudios but returned to Pittsburgh to make documentaries at WQED, a flagship production center of the then National Educational Television Network, now PBS.
 His work there for NET Playhouse garnered many awards and the film A View of the Sky was the official United States Government film at the Expo '67 World's Fair in Montreal.

 He left to form his own production company with Rift Fournier and produced and directed many short films, documentaries and commercials.
 As a part of his documentary Maggie's Farm, Richie Havens and Bob Dylan allowed him to use their music.
 It was a precursor to the current music video form.
 Through motorcycle racing, he met Steve McQueen, and they began to collaborate on a documentary on off-road desert racing.
 The project never came about but Pytka finished the short film High Flying Bird, featuring McQueen driving an off-road desert vehicle, again, to Richie Havens' music.

 Through his love of jazz, Pytka began to use the music in much of his work, using Gary McFarland, Don Elliot, and Chico Hamilton during this period.